GintasS/FastAPI-product-search-using-ChatGPT-and-vector-embeddings/README.md

 <img src="docs/screenshots/screenshot1.JPG" width="800" height="400"><br>
 The main Swagger view.

+## API Endpoints Overview
+This section provides an overview of the available API endpoints for product recommendation and filtering.

 <img src="docs/screenshots/screenshot2.JPG" width="800" height="300"><br>
 The main endpoint for recommending products and filtering price.